 1. What's the difference between Macintosh HD and Macintosh HD - Data?

-The content of the files kept by Macintosh HD and Macintosh HD - Data differ significantly from one another.
-Macintosh HD volumes are primarily used to store personal data, while Macintosh HD - Data volumes are mostly used to store Mac system files and scripts.
-Additionally, users can read and write to Macintosh HD - Data and perform edit operations, whereas Macintosh hard drive volumes can only be read and not edited.
+The content of the files kept by Macintosh HD and Macintosh HD - Data volumes differ significantly.
+Macintosh HD volumes are mainly used for personal data, whereas Macintosh HD - Data volumes are used for Mac system files and scripts.
+Users can read and write to Macintosh HD - Data, but only read from Macintosh HD.

 2. How do I fix Macintosh HD missing from the startup disk?